 Dial M For Maverick

-Queer detective Chad Allen kicks
+Queer detective Chad Allen kicks some ass

 By DAVID KENNERLEY

 “Hey look who’s here, if it isn’t Albany’s most famous gay dick,” says a smart aleck cop half-way through the new movie, “Shock to the System,” which premieres this week on Here!TV and also at the Tribeca Film Center.

 If you think that sounds like a homophobic slur, you’re only half-right, because he’s referring to Donald Strachey, the intrepid private dick, as it were, who cracks cases in upstate New York.
 And yeah, Strachey’s got a serious boyfriend.
 So what?

 Based on the popular series of novels by Richard Stevenson from the 1980s, “Shock to the System” is the follow-up to last year’s “Third Man Out.”
 This is strictly made-for-cable TV fare, where dudes cavort naked, full frontal, in the locker room, and Strachey tenderly kisses his boyfriend and delivers lines like, “I only beat up people who need it.”
 TV vixen Morgan Fairchild makes a dazzling appearance, as well.